dnelson86/arepo/documentation/source/simtypes.md

 hydrodynamical modelling and gradient estimates.

-Other 2d test problems are ``noh_2d``, a converging gas flow in 2d which introduces a strong shock and is a challanging problem for the Riemann solver, as well as ``current_sheet_2d``, an MHD test probing numerical reconnection properties of the code.
+Other 2d test problems are ``noh_2d``, a converging gas flow in 2d which introduces a strong shock and is a challenging problem for the Riemann solver, as well as ``current_sheet_2d``, an MHD test probing numerical reconnection properties of the code.